Francesco Schettino: Legal proceedings

-All pleaded guilty in a plea bargain, and received jail sentences ranging from eighteen months to two years and ten months.
-Criminal investigations into any role Costa may have had in the disaster were closed after the company agreed to pay a fine of €1 million.
-The company may still be liable for civil damages.
+All five entered plea bargains and received prison sentences ranging from 18 months to two years and ten months.
+A separate criminal investigation into Costa’s potential liability was closed when the company agreed to pay a fine of €1 million, although it remained exposed to civil damages.

 Court of Grosseto trial

-On 23 February 2013, the office of the prosecution at Grosseto announced that it had initiated legal proceedings against Schettino.
-He was accused of multiple counts of manslaughter, causing a maritime accident, abandoning ship with passengers still on board, and lack of cooperation with rescue operations.
-The trial took place at Grosseto's main theater, which was adapted into a courtroom to handle lawyers of about 250 co-plaintiffs and about 400 scheduled witnesses.
+On 23 February 2013, prosecutors in Grosseto formally brought charges against Schettino.
+He was accused of multiple counts of manslaughter, causing a maritime accident, abandoning ship with passengers still on board, and failing to cooperate with rescue efforts.
+The trial was held in Grosseto’s Main Theater, which was converted into a courtroom to accommodate lawyers for approximately 250 co‑plaintiffs and around 400 scheduled witnesses.